Kuala Lumpur With Toddler: Activity Guide by Local Mama (2025)

 Toddler visits Islamic Arts Museum Children’s Library, one of the most fun activities in KL and Selangor.

 The main gallery is kid-friendly too (admissions apply).
-Get the children’s guide to help them spot interesting things as you’re going through the exhibits.
+Get the Museum Quest to help them spot interesting things as you’re going through the exhibits.

 Indoor playgrounds in Kuala Lumpur are available in most malls in the city.
 They’re usually a huge soft play area that’s filled with climbers, slides, ball pits, trampolines, and all the fun stuff!